Roman historiography: Caesar

 The De Bello Gallico is Caesar's account of the Gallic Wars.
-As the Wars were raging on, Caesar fell victim to a great deal of criticisms from Rome.
+As the Wars were raging on, Caesar came in for a great deal of criticisms from Rome.
 De Bello Gallico is a response to these criticisms, and a way for Caesar to justify these wars.
 His argument is that the Gallic Wars were both just and pious, and that he and his army attacked Gaul in self-defense.
 The Helvetians were forming a massive migration straight through the provinces.
 When a group of neighboring allies came to Caesar himself asking for help against these invading Helvetians, that was all the justification Caesar needed to gather his army.
 By creating an account that portrays himself as a superb military hero, Caesar was able to clear all doubts in Rome about his abilities as a leader.

 Although Caesar used this account for his own gain, it is not to say that the De Bello Gallico is at all unreliable.
 The victories that Caesar has written about did, in fact, occur.
 Smaller details, however, may have been altered, and the word choice makes the reader more sympathetic to Caesar's cause.
 De Bello Gallico is an excellent example of the ways in which retellings of actual events can be spun to a person's advantage.
 For this reason, De Bello Gallico is often looked at as a commentary, rather than a piece of actual historiography.

 His companion piece, Commentarii de Bello Civili, faced a more difficult challenge in presenting the author's actions in a positive light, but by framing his soldiers as uniformly heroic, and himself as acting in defence of his official status and Roman liberty too, Caesar again makes a good case for himself.

 Livy

 Titus Livius, commonly known as Livy, was a Roman historian, best known for his work entitled Ab Urbe Condita, which is a history of Rome "from the founding of the city".
 He was born in Patavium, which is modern day Padua, in 59 BC and he died there in 17 AD.
-Others referred to his writing as having "patavinitas".
+His contemporary Pollio disparaged him for his "patavinitas", referring to his use of local and coarse words.
 Little is known about his life, but based on an epitaph found in Padua, he had a wife and two sons.
 We also know that he was on good terms with Augustus and he also encouraged Claudius to write history.

 Ab Urbe Condita covered Roman history from its founding, commonly accepted as 753 BC, to 9 BC.
 It consisted of 142 books, though only books 1–10 and 21–45 survive in whole, although summaries of the other books and a few other fragments exist.
 The books were referred to as "decades" because Livy organized his material into groups of ten books.
 The decades were further split in pentads: